The GeoCapabilities II project emphasised the value and role of geography as a school subject in cultivating the development of human capabilities.

 GeoCapabilities II used five underpinning key ideas: (i) the capabilities approach, (ii) ‘powerful’ disciplinary knowledge (iii) powerful pedagogies, (iv) curriculum making, and (v) curriculum leadership.

 Project activities and achievements

-This EU-funded project, in which the GA is a leading partner, offers geography teachers a framework for thinking about the curriculum and its value in expanding young people's capabilities to think beyond themselves and their everyday experiences, thereby enabling them to flourish in and contribute to a highly interdependent and complex world.
+This EU-funded project, in which the GA was a leading partner, offers geography teachers a framework for thinking about the curriculum and its value in expanding young people’s capabilities to think beyond themselves and their everyday experiences, thereby enabling them to flourish in and contribute to a highly interdependent and complex world.

 Geography does not tell us how to live, but developing geographical thinking and our innate geographical imaginations does provide the intellectual means for visioning ourselves, others and alternate futures on planet Earth.
 Consequently, ‘powerful disciplinary knowledge’ helps individuals make sense of the world and enables their capability to participate freely in informed debate and decisions.

 Teachers are central to the idea of (geo)capabilities, as they exercise influence and choice over what is taught and how it is taught.
 Teachers need to go beyond delivery of a curriculum of prescribed ‘given knowledge’, or of a curriculum that over-emphasises ‘learning to learn’ and which blurs subject distinctions, to create a ‘curriculum of engagement’ – what the project advocated as a ‘Future 3 Curriculum’.